RikuVan/redux-machine-middleware/README.md

 - [x] eslint
 - [ ] > 90% test coverage
-- [ ] add additional complex example
+- [ ] additional, more complex example
 - [x] build (rollup?)
 - [x] option to use your own reducer
 - [x] possibility to initialize more machines via action